alist-org/docs/docs/config/global.md

 In the background `Settings`-->`Global`-->Open `Webauthn login enabled`, go back to the background `Profile`-->Bind `Add a Webauthn credential`

 - `Add a Webauthn credential` using the `PIN` of this computer or `complementary devices (such as bracelets, watches)` [support all options in Windows Hello configuration, such as `face` and `fingerprint`]
+- Just like binding single sign-on, we can use **`Webauthn`** to log in after binding

+  - On the login page, click the login button on the far right, enter our user name, click login, and then unlock the required `Webauthn` verification method to log in